ltsnnh/documentation/docs/source/index.rst

 --------------------------------------------------------------------------------

 .. toctree::
    :caption: Programming
    :maxdepth: 2
+   :hidden:

    c-programming/c-programming
    c++-programming/c++-programming

 .. toctree::
    :caption: Embedded Systems
    :maxdepth: 2
+   :hidden:

    communication-protocols/communication-protocols

 --------------------------------------------------------------------------------

 If you would like to contribute to our documentation, create a branch and start a pull request.
 If you would like to report an error, please `submit an issue`_.

 .. _submit an issue: https://github.com/ltsnnh/documentation/issues